-When choosing a cable one of the most important factors is the temperature attained by its insulation (see $\{2.1.1\}$ ); if the temperature is allowed to exceed the upper design value, premature failure is likely.
-In addition, corrosion of the sheaths or enclosures may result.
-For example, bare conductors such as busbars may be operated at much higher temperatures than most insulated conductors.

-However, when an insulated conductor is connected to such a high temperature system, its own insulation may be affected by heat transmitted from the busbar, usually by conduction and by radiation.
+cables or conduit, a careful choice of the fixings with which the aluminium into contact is important, especially in damp situations.
+Suitable materials are alloys of aluminium which are corrosion resistant, zinc alloys complying 1004, porcelain, plastics, or galvanised or sheradised iron or steel choosing a cable one of the most important factors is the temperature attained by esulation (see $\{2.1.1\}$); if the temperature is allowed to exceed the upper design premature failure is likely.
+In addition, corrosion of the sheaths or enclosures result.
+For example, bare conductors such as busbars may be operated at much temperatures than most insulated conductors. insulation may be affected by heat transmitted from the busbar, usually by addition and by radiation.
 To ensure that the insulation is not damaged: